Depression associated with loneliness and isolation should not go untreated

 “When clinical depression develops, people may not be able to follow through with medical recommendations," Dr. Raster said.
 “Social determinants of health — access to things such as jobs, transportation, economic and social opportunities — also factor into depression and loneliness, which can be hard to reverse through medical care alone.”

-People with symptoms of depression can often be treated by their primary care physicians.
+People with symptoms of depression can often be treated by their primary care physician.
 Patients who have been diagnosed with dementia, which commonly includes depression, loneliness and social isolation, have access to a ProHealth Care memory loss program that includes home visits and follow-up services to coordinate care across the health care system.

 “ProHealth highly recommends that anyone feeling lonely, isolated or depressed let others know how they feel, contact their doctor, and learn about community resources that can help,” Dr. Raster said.
 “Family members can also encourage older adults to connect with health care services and other resources.”